glouwa/d3-hypertree/readme.md

 ```

 <b>Or</b> download the [latest release](https://glouwa.github.io/d3-hypertree/)
-if npm is not used, and add the following lines to your page:
+of the prebuild bundle if npm is not used,
+and add the following lines to your page:

 ```html
 <link  href="index-browser-light.css" rel="stylesheet">